Lewis Grabban: 2021–22 season

 Grabban inherited the Captain's armband for Forest ahead of the 2021–22 season, following Michael Dawson's retirement.
 The season started slowly for Grabban as he failed to score in the first five matches of the campaign.

 The season started to look up for Forest and Grabban after the arrival of Steve Cooper as head coach.
 Grabban was considered the main striker under the new coach and started to score consistently as Forest climbed the table.
-By January, Grabban had doubled his tally of the previous season, including a goal against local rivals Derby County in the East Midland’s Derby, his second against Forest's rivals in his time at the club.
+By January, Grabban had doubled his tally of the previous season, including a goal against local rivals Derby County in the East Midland's Derby, his second against Forest's rivals in his time at the club.

 Grabban finished the season with 13 goals in 34 appearances, with an ankle injury keeping him out of the side for much of the second half of the campaign.
 During that time, he was given credit for acting as a mentor to Keinan Davis and helping the loanee to improve his movement and positioning.
 As club captain, Grabban lifted the play-off trophy alongside Joe Worrall as Forest were promoted to the Premier League for the first time in 23 years.
 Grabban's Forest contract ran out on 30 June and his time at the club came to an end when it was announced he had turned down the offer of a new one.

 Al-Ahli

 On 24 August 2022, Grabban joined Saudi First Division League side Al-Ahli on a one-year deal.
+However within three months of signing Grabban, Al-Ahli terminated his contract in November 2022 after Grabban formally requested he be paid his wages for the two months that they had not been received.
+On 8 March 2023 Al-Ahli was ordered by the FIFA Football Tribunal to pay Grabban $500,000 in due wages on top of $700,000 in compensation for breach of contract.